A family will be considered for a Habitat house only if they meet three basic criteria:

 The family is considered in need if their present housing is substandard or not adequate and if adequate housing is not available to the family through conventional means.Substandard housing includes, but is not limited to: lack of structural integrity; violations of existing building codes for the plumbing, electrical, or heating and cooling systems, inadequate size, or if the neighborhood or building does not meet accepted safety standards.

-The size of the family and the family income is considered for the ability of the family to repay through an interest free mortgage.
-In all cases, the family’s income must not exceed 60 percent of the Area Median Income (AMI) as defined by HUD.
+The size of the family and the family income is considered for the ability of the family to repay through an affordable interest rate mortgage.
+In all cases, the family’s income must not exceed 80 percent of the Area Median Income (AMI) as defined by HUD.

 Families must demonstrate their ability to make monthly payments on their mortgage, including an affordable interest rate, real estate taxes and insurance payments, without jeopardizing other family financial obligations and needs.
 Families are expected to have a monthly income equal to at least four times the anticipated monthly mortgage payment, which includes the taxes and insurance escrow, along with the principal payment.
 The current average monthly mortgage and escrow payment is approximately $350.